Invasive Knotweed Control Workshop

 - What is being done to fight knotweed on rivers in King County

 - How to use and borrow a stem injector for use on your own land

-The workshop is free and open to the public, but has limited capacity.
-SIGN UP TODAY!
+The workshops are free and open to the public, but have limited capacity, so sign up early!

 Can't take a class, but want to borrow a stem injector?
 No problem.
 Watch our videos and take a quiz to qualify instead.